 - Take deep breaths.

-- Identify the causes of stress.
+- Identify the causes.

 - Avoid unnecessary stress and learn to say no.